clamity-toolbox/clamity-guide/README.md

    python3 -m venv venv
    source venv/bin/activate
    pip install mkdocs-material
+   mkdocs build
    ```

-1. Start a local server
+1. Start a local server.
+The server will watch your repo and update it
+   dynmically as you edit.

    ```
    mkdocs serve